mtv-2025-react/mtv-2025-2025/README.md

    - Download and placement of required files.

 2. **Set Pre-trained Model Paths**
-   Before running the code, please modify the following file to specify the paths to your pre-trained models:
+   Before running the code, please modify the following file to specify the paths to your pre-trained  VEATIC weights:
    - **Code A**: `framework/modules/emotion_autoencoder.py`

 3. **Run Training or Inference**